Fokoue22/ANSIBLE-Project-on-AWS/README.md

 ![Alt text](images/test-connectivity.png)

 ### 6. Adding clients to Ansible AWS Inventory.
 Here Let updated our Inventory file “hosts” file in ansible-controller.
+#### We did a mistake in the naming of our hosts file.
+Always use small letter and have a "-" in between. so we use "ubuntu" and "linux"
 - First thing to do is to cd into etc/ansible
 ```
  cd /etc/ansible/